MelbourneGenomics/cpipe/README.md

 * Lastly, create a metadata file for your batch using:
 `./cpipe batch add_batch --batch <batch_identifier> --profile ALL`

+For more information about this stage, refer to the [batches documentation](docs/batches.md) for more information.

 ## Running the Pipeline

 Now, all you need to do is run `./cpipe --batch <batch_identifier>` run

+The run command is documented in the [command documentation](docs/commands.md#run) for more information.